zilexa/Flexget-instructions/README.md

 NOTE:
 This Flexget config is based on Jonybat's config.yml.
 See the CHANGELOG for a full list of changes made to his config.yml.

-In non-Flexget/non-technical terms, this config will allow Flexget to do the following on a daily basis, some tasks are performed more often:
+In non-Flexget/non-technical terms, this config will allow Flexget to do the following on a daily basis **AUTOMATICALLY**, some tasks are performed more often:

 TVshows:
 - Gets the series titles you follow on Trakt.